• Skip to primary navigation

 When using essential oils on children, use only oils from Plant Therapy’s KidSafe line.
 These oils are specially formulated to be safe for use on younger children.

-Use this KidSafe Essential Oil Dilution Chart to ensure that you’re using the correct dilution.
+Use this KidSafe Essential Oil Dilution Chart to ensure you’re using the correct dilution.

 It’s best to consult a qualified healthcare professional before using essential oils on young children.